-This is probably the biggest mortgage related question on everyone’s lips at the moment and it is certainly very difficult to tell what is going to happen with interest rates.
-I can remember a conversation with a client almost 18 months ago where media coverage suggested interest rates were going to shoot up and they were worried the tracker product I had recommended might end up being very expensive.
+I can remember a conversation with a client almost 18 months ago where media coverage suggested interest rates were going to shoot up, and they were worried the tracker product I had recommended might become very expensive.

-In my opinion the question of whether to fix your interest rate comes in two parts.
-Firstly your attitude to risk should be taken into account and the severity of the risk assessed too.
-If you have ample income to afford higher interest rates then it comes down to your preference as to whether to gamble on variable type products, but if you simply couldn’t afford for your mortgage payments to go above current figures then not only should you be considering a fixed rate but also trying to reduce your borrowing levels asap.
+If you have ample income to afford higher rates, it comes down to your preference of whether to gamble on variable-type products.
+But, if you cannot afford for your mortgage payments to go above current figures, you should not only be considering a fixed rate but also trying to reduce your borrowing levels asap.

-The second part of the answer comes down to the difference between fixed rates and variable products, if the difference between a suitable variable product and a fixed is relatively low then even if you are a little risk averse it may be worth opting for a fixed rate.
-However when the difference is greater it becomes harder to say.
+The second part of the answer comes down to the difference between fixed rates and variable products.
+If the difference between a suitable variable product and fixed deals is relatively low, even if you are a risk taker, it may be worth opting for a fixed rate.
+However, with bigger differences, it becomes harder to say.

-Let’s compare for example a 5 year deal currently on offer with one lender of 6.49% with a 25% deposit, compared to their 2 year fixed and 18month tracker product this is 3-4% higher and this means the chances of it being good value for money long term are much lower as it would require average interest rates over the next five years to be over 5% or so which is a big increase from current rates, hence I would only really recommend this scenario to someone who was really on the borderline of what they can afford and needed absolute long term security.
+Let us compare a 5-year deal currently on offer with one lender of 6.49% with a 25% deposit to their 2-year fixed and 18month tracker product; this is 3-4% higher, and that means the chances of it being good value for money long term are much lower as it would require average interest rates over the next five years to be over 5% or so.

-Many lenders are touting products with an option to switch to a fixed deal at a later date without early repayment charges, but for those who would be at serious risk of being unable to afford their mortgage if rates went up this is probably a poor option, as the reality is that fixed deals available at the time are likely to be higher than now as well.
+Many lenders are touting products with an option to switch to a fixed deal at a later date; without early repayment charges.
+But for those who would be at serious risk of being unable to afford their mortgage if rates went up, this is likely to be a poor option, as the fixed deals available at the time are likely to be higher then as well.

-It remains quite likely that while interest rates must increase at some point, that overall market competition will do too and to some extent increases in bank base rate are likely to be met with at least some reduction in lenders margins.
-Current two year fixed deals come with an average margin of about 3% over the bank base rate which would have been unthinkable three years ago, so at some point slowly but surely these differences must be eroded by competition as the market improves too.
+Current two-year fixed deals come with an average margin of about 3% over the bank base rate, which would have been unthinkable three years ago, so at some point, slowly but surely, these differences must be eroded by competition as the market improves.